shadowbq/matrix.dot.files/docs/README.nodejs.md

 Exit and Restart your shell.

-Now list the latests versions of node, install the latest version of node, and ensure you use it.
+Now you can list the latests versions of node, install the latest version of node `nvm install node`, and ensure you `nvm use node` it.

 ```shell
 nvm ls-remote